PsychoCod3r/libcsv/README.md

 **Files included in this repository:**

-- README - this file
+- README.md - this file

-- LICENSE - the Michael Warren Free Software License under which this and all my other software is released
+- LICENSE.md - the Michael Warren Free Software License under which this and all my other software is released

+- CoC.md - the Apolitical Code of Conduct which is used for this project

+- TODO.md - list of modifications I want to make to this software in the future

 - csv.h - the main header file - defines all the data types and functions related to CSV tables and CSV files